JunGuanGroup/Guan-Group/content/publication/Plasmon nanolasing with aluminum nanoparticle arrays/index.md

 ---
-title: Plasmon nanolasing with aluminum nanoparticle arrays
+title: Plasmon Nanolasing with Aluminum Nanoparticle Arrays

 subtitle: " [**_Journal of the Optical Society of America B_** 36, 7,  E104-E111 (2019) <br>